hdmchl/DeviceOrientationEvent-demo/README.md

 ## Running the demo
 1. In terminal, start the server: <code>$ node /path/to/server.js</code>
 2. In Chrome, navigate to: <code>http://localhost:3000</code> - if you have replaced the port number in server.js, then replace it here as well.
 3. Connect to the server in Safari on your iPhone by navigating to <code>my.macs.ip.address:3000</code>.
-If you're on a small local home network, it is likely than your IP will be something like <code>192.168.0.1</code>.
+If you're on a small local home network, it is likely that your IP address will be something like <code>192.168.0.1</code>.
 If you don't know it, use <code>$ ifconfig</code> to get it.

 # LICENSE (MIT)
 Copyright (C) 2012 Hadi Michael